wiedehopf/combine1090/README.md

 bs="no"
 raw="no"
 ```
-Ctrl-o and enter to save, Ctrl-X to exit
+Ctrl-o and enter to save, Ctrl-o to exit

 To activate the settings, restart fr24feed:
 ```